port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/action-runs-tutorial.md

 Invoking a Port Self-Service Action creates an `actionRun` object inside Port.

 :::tip
-To learn more about configuring Self-Service Actions, refer to the [Depp Dive](./self-service-actions-deep-dive.md).
+To learn more about configuring Self-Service Actions, refer to the [Deep Dive](./self-service-actions-deep-dive.md).
 After configuring a Self-Service Action, invoking it will generate an `actionRun` which you can learn more about in this tutorial.
 :::

 You can find all existing action runs in one of the following methods: